Why life insurance

 If you use the tips listed above to cut your costs, make sure you actually put the money you save into a savings account.
 “For several years now, I’ve had a saved savings account,” Perry says.
 “When I save with a coupon, sale or store rewards on something I was going to buy anyway, the money goes in the account.
 I also put in the savings that I got from cutting the cord, getting my Internet bill lowered.”

-If you get a pay raise for 2020, consider putting the extra money into your retirement account instead of your checking account, or consider increasing your 401(k) contribution percentage when you receive a raise, until to help maximize your retirement plan contributions, says Byrke Sestok, a CFP® professional and co-founder of Rightirement Wealth Partners.
+If you get a pay raise for 2023, consider putting the extra money into your retirement account instead of your checking account, or consider increasing your 401(k) contribution percentage when you receive a raise to help maximize your retirement plan contributions, says Byrke Sestok, a CFP® professional and co-founder of Rightirement Wealth Partners.

-Nearly 50% of Americans aren’t prepared to cover the costs of an unexpected injury or serious illness, according to a survey by health savings account platform Lively.
+Nearly 60% of Americans aren’t prepared to cover the costs of an unexpected injury or serious illness, according to a survey by Bankrate.
 An easy way to save for health care costs is to take advantage of a health savings account or medical flexible spending account.
 If your employer offers these accounts, you can have contributions to either one deducted automatically from your paycheck.

 You can consider opening a 529 college savings plan account to save for your children’s education with a deposit of $50 or less.
 Then you could ask family to contribute to the account for birthdays and holidays instead of overloading your kids with gifts, says DeDe Jones, a CFP® professional and managing director of Innovative Financial.
 “Money you don’t have to spend on your kids’ college could help you save for retirement,” she says.

 For more of your investment money to work for you, look into the potential for reducing the fees you’re paying on the investments in your account.
-Even a small fee reduction of 1% can reduce the value of a portfolio with a 4% annual return by $30,000 over 20 years compared with a fee of 0.25%, according to the Securities and Exchange Commission.
-If the fees you’re paying on your investments are high, see if your retirement plan offers lower-fee alternatives.
+Even a small fee reduction of 1% can reduce the value of a $100,000 portfolio with a 4% annual return by $30,000 over 20 years compared with a fee of 0.25%, according to the Securities and Exchange Commission.
+If the fees you’re paying on your investments are high, investigate lower-fee alternatives.

 Saving money doesn’t have to feel like a chore.
 Make it fun – and easier to do – by creating a reward system for reaching savings goals, Jones says.
 Remember, though, that the reward should be something that costs little or nothing, such as taking a favorite hike.